Topological phase diagrams of in-plane field polarized Kitaev magnets

-While the existence of KSL at intermediate fields remains under debate \cite{s41467-019-08459-9,pnas.1821406116,s41467-019-10405-8,PhysRevB.100.165123,PhysRevLett.123.197201,PhysRevResearch.2.013014,s41467-020-15320-x,PhysRevResearch.2.043023}, Kitaev magnets eventually polarize at sufficiently high fields.
-In this case, the collective excitations are magnons, which can give rise to experimentally measurable transport signals at finite temperatures.
-Furthermore, if the magnon bands are topological, the resulting thermal Hall conductivity can reach the same order of magnitude as the half quantized value \cite{PhysRevLett.126.147201,PhysRevB.103.174402,s41535-021-00331-8,2212.02516}.
-Although for magnons $\kappa_{xy}$ at low temperatures is not directly proportional to $\nu$ (the Chern number of the lower band), the latter is very often a good indicator of the opposite sign of the former.
-Therefore, phase diagrams that reveal the magnon Chern number across generic model parameters of Kitaev magnets \cite{1807.05232} will be valuable for identifying topological magnons and interpreting thermal transport measurements at high fields, see Figs.~\ref{figure:magnonband} and \ref{figure:couplingsphere}.
+While the existence of KSL at intermediate fields remains under debate \cite{s41467-019-08459-9,pnas.1821406116,s41467-019-10405-8,PhysRevB.100.165123,PhysRevLett.123.197201,PhysRevResearch.2.013014,s41467-020-15320-x,PhysRevResearch.2.043023}, Kitaev magnets eventually polarize at sufficiently high fields, where the collective excitations are magnons, which can give rise to experimentally measurable transport signals.
+Furthermore, if the magnon bands are topological, the resulting thermal Hall conductivity can reach the same order of magnitude as the half quantized value \cite{PhysRevLett.126.147201,PhysRevB.103.174402,s41535-021-00331-8,PhysRevB.107.184418}.
+Although for magnons $\kappa_{xy}$ at low temperatures is not directly proportional to the Chern number $\nu$ of the lower band, the latter is very often a good indicator of the opposite sign of the former.
+Therefore, phase diagrams that reveal the magnon Chern number across generic model parameters of Kitaev magnets \cite{1807.05232} are valuable to identify topological magnons and to interpret thermal transport measurements at high fields (Figs.~\ref{figure:magnonband} and \ref{figure:couplingsphere}).
 The main objective of this Letter is precisely to present such topological phase diagrams for in-plane magnetic fields, which are relevant to experiments of planar thermal Hall effect \cite{science.aay5551,s41567-021-01501-y,s41567-021-01243-x,s41563-022-01397-w,PhysRevResearch.4.L042035}.